softindex/datakernel/global-fs/README.md

     Or they can create their own option.

-    The chosen servers become Master servers, a primary source of the data.
+    The chosen servers become **Master** servers, a primary source of the data.
-* FS-Driver announces the Discovery Service via FS-Servers that users want to upload some data and which servers are chosen as Master.
+* FS-Driver announces the Discovery Service via FS-Servers that users want to upload some data and which servers are chosen as **Master**.
 Discovery Service checks the signature of the announce package and if this stage completes successfully, the uploaded files can be reached by any user.

 #### Downloading files